Common date and lower grade Barber half dollars rise and fall with silver, currently 9/14/2020

 The above are wholesale Barber half dollar value.
 Computed from dealer's price lists with various mark-up factors figured in.
 They reflect closely the value you would expect to receive when selling.

 Variations do occur subject to subtle grading points; collector demands and dealer needs.
-For more background information, see how value listings in the Coin Value Guide are determined.

 Step 1: | Date and Mintmark Combinations are Identified

 Barber half dollars, named after the designer, Charles E. Barber are the scarce issues of the Barber series of coins.
 Barber dimes and quarters (also designed by Charles E. Barber) are in comparison, less scarce.
 These half dollars minted 1892 to 1915 feature the strong profile of Liberty wearing a liberty cap with laurel wreath.
 Holding the cap is a ribbon inscribed "Liberty".
 A reverse similar to the dimes and quarters displays an eagle bearing the US shield - symbol representing Congress.
 Thirteen arrows in the left claw and olive branch in right are symbols of security and peace.

 Four mints played an important role in supplying the nation with half dollars.
 Philadelphia and San Francisco striking Barber halves each year of the series.
 New Orleans and Denver contributed also in lesser amounts.
 A significant difference in value is found in recognition of the mint and numbers minted.

 San Francisco mint struck the second largest amount of Barber halves.
 Each year of the series San Francisco produced as least 500,000 halves, totaling over 37 million.
 Many of these branch mints coins are available in circulated and mint state grades and wide range in values.
 Significant years are the early 1890's few were saved in any condition.

 On the reverse the "S" mintmark of San Francisco is under the tail feathers.